 And yet, they most certainly did.
 They were transformed when they laughed and shared intimate moments with people sharing their love of music and dancing

-Cara Brown [center] with participants of Alberta Heritage Music Project
+Cara McLeod [center] with participants of Alberta Heritage Music Project

 I was extremely fortunate to work with a supportive and enthusiastic team.
 Nathene Arthur shared her expertise and guided me through the process.
 My supervisor at the Keyano College Conservatory, Sharon Price, was immediately responsive to this and helped in the planning and organizing of all aspects.
 Tim Moen, who agreed to be our videographer, was caring and creative in the interviews and the editing of the video, and brought a team of volunteers together to help with lighting and capturing the performance as well.